Storm Highway by Dan Robinson

 One of my U.S. Copyright Office registration certificates.

-Even with the help of the professionals I've enlisted, I spend at least one hour per day on infringement-related matters.
-For the most part, that is unpaid time.
-I've also been involved in many debates with infringers, their supporters and anti-copyright activists for years.
+I've been involved in many debates with infringers, their supporters and anti-copyright activists for years.
 Many people in the general public also don't have an understanding of what I've been going through and why I'm taking the actions I have.
-This article is my answer to the most common questions and objections I've dealt with.
+These are my answers to the most common questions and objections I've dealt with.

 Why are you so concerned about copyright?